sabinehutter/Homework4/README.md

 # Come Play a Quick Web Developer Quiz!

-You can ~play this application at : https://sabinehutter.github.io/Web-Dev-Quiz/
+This application is hosted on Github Pages and can be ~play at : https://sabinehutter.github.io/Web-Dev-Quiz/

 ## Technologies Used